 As described previously, high-resource neighborhoods tend to be among the city's least diverse, with specific exceptions in cases where low-income, low-diversity neighborhoods on the east side are considered to be high resource due to their proximity to other resources and opportunities.
 As demonstrated in Figures 4-4 and 4-8, several low-income neighborhoods in Southern and Northwestern Santa Rosa with incomes below \$55,000 are also among the city's most diverse, with the largest non-White demographic group made up of Hispanic residents.
 No racial or ethnic groups other than Hispanic or White non-Hispanic comprise demographic majorities in any census tract, regardless of income.
 Additionally, no individual census tract is over 50 percent Hispanic.
-The city's highest-income block groups are all in Eastern Santa Rosa and are adjacent to other highest-income block groups outside of the city.
-The singular exception to this pattern is the downtown block group described previously, which is very close to downtown amenities and has become both higher-income and less diverse over the past decade.
+The city's highest-income block groups are all in Eastern Santa Rosa and are adjacent to other highest-income block group described previously, which is very close to downtown amenities and has become both higher-income and less diverse over the past decade.
 Although these trends mirror the correlations of racial and ethnic concentration of poverty associated with areas that meet HUD's R/ECAP criteria, census tracts in Santa Rosa do not have high enough rates of poverty and/or large enough non-White majorities to qualify as R/ECAPs.

 Regionally, there are also no R/ECAPs in Sonoma County.
 R/ECAPs are similarly not present in Napa County but are found in Solano County in the cities of Fairfield and Vallejo and Contra Costa County in Pleasant Hill (Figure 4-9).
 However, the absence of R/ECAPs in Sonoma County and Santa Rosa does not necessarily indicate equitable integration of housing and resources or an absence of segregation.
 Although poverty rates are lower than the threshold, this may reflect a lack of sufficient affordable units for households experiencing poverty, excluding them from the county entirely, and skewing R/ECAP criteria.
 Regional patterns of income distribution in Sonoma County are similar to those found in Santa Rosa - suburban and hillside residential areas in defined sections of some cities, as well as in suburban areas outside of cities, see the highest incomes.
-Lower incomes are also in distinct sections of cities, while rural and semi-rural areas further from the Route 101 corridor in the northwest part of the county reflect incomes around the median.
+Lower incomes are also in distinct sections of cities, while rural and semi-rural areas further from the Route 101 corridor in the northwest part of the county reflect incomes around the median. -In contrast, much of Sonoma County, and the greater Bay Area, is considered a RCAA.
+The tracts to the east and west of Windsor, south-northeast of Santa Rosa and east of Rohnert Park, and most of unincorporated, central Napa County are considered RCAAs, as well as central Contra Costa County, southern Marin County, and most of San Mateo County.
+RCAAs in each of these counties, with the exception of Marin, are typically inland suburban areas where single family housing is the dominant housing type.
+In the ABAG region, higher rates of poverty, multifamily housing, and closer proximity to a range of jobs are generally located closer to the San Francisco and San Pablo bays, resulting in greater diversity and a mix of incomes.